plamenpasliev/HidingRacialBias/README.md

 Scientists can hide the true importance of features if they find it convinient.

 In this project, I predict if US adults make more or less than 50k.
 The dataset is taken from [Kaggle](https://www.kaggle.com/johnolafenwa/us-census-data).
+I use features such as Age, Race, Gender, Working hours per week, etc.

 I show how to adversarially train neural networks and manipulate feature importance techniques without a drop in accuracy.

 Accuracy of the model before and after adversarial training: